 Ms. Harding acquired knowledge of accounting and audit principles through 14 years of management participation with the Audit Committee of a publicly traded company which operated numerous financial companies.
 She has also served on numerous Audit Committees in the for-profit and not-for-profit sectors.
 These experiences have provided her with a strong understanding of accounting principles and policies, financial statement presentation and internal controls over financial reporting.
-She holds the ICD.D designation and has completed the ICD Program on Audit Committee Effectiveness.
+She holds the ICD.D designation, has completed the ICD Program on Audit Committee Effectiveness and holds the GCB.D designation.